Are you looking for connection, adventure, and fun?

 What do you need to know before you arrive?

 - Location – Wayne is located about an hour north of Portland, Maine.
 It is an easy drive from most Northeast cities.

 - Orientation – All staff attend a 10 day orientation before the campers arrive.
-During orientation, you will get to know your fellow counselors, learn our daily schedule and our expectations of how you run activity periods.
-You’ll learn about early childhood education and how best to connect with your campers.
+During orientation, you will get to know your fellow counselors, learn our daily schedule and practice how to run activity periods.
+You will also learn about early childhood development and how best to connect with your campers.